Canon 1D Mark IV vs Nikon D5600

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5600 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark IV does not offer wifi capability.
+In contrast, the 1D Mark IV does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Nikon D5600 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.